Study overseas in an approved international or similar exchange program. CR/NC only. Pre: consent of academic advisor.

 (1 2-hr Lec, 1 3-hr Lab) Mineral nutrition of plants in relation to plant metabolism, mechanisms of ion uptake, long-distance transport of solutes, and interactions at the root-soil interface.
 Special emphasis on problems associated with tropical crops.
 Pre: 450 and 470, or consent.
 (Alt. years)

 Overview and lab-based course exploring theory and methods to understand genome evolution and adaptation; focus will be on a range of organisms.
-Pre: 453 and 603, or consent.
-(Cross-listed as PEPS 665)
+Pre: (453 and 603) with a minimum grade of C-, or consent.

 Introduction to the identification, recognition, and use of plants in landscape design and built environment applications.
 Students will be introduced to a variety of landscape plants commonly used in Hawai‘i and the tropics.
 TPSS majors only.
 A-F only.
 (Cross-listed as ARCH 634)